Parramatta Park

 Residential development activity is lower than average in Parramatta Park according to AreaSearch's national comparison of local real estate markets

-Parramatta Park has seen minimal construction activity with only 1 new dwelling approved annually on average over the past five years (totalling 6).
-These low development levels reflect its rural nature, where housing needs typically drive development rather than broader market demand.
-Notably, due to the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.
+Parramatta Park has seen minimal construction activity with an average of one new dwelling approved annually over the past five years, totalling six approvals.
+This low development level reflects the rural nature of the area where development is typically driven by specific local housing needs rather than broad market demand.
+Given the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.

 Frequently Asked Questions - Development